 - In general, wrong-way drivers will instinctively try to return to the correct side of the street when they realize their mistake, so your best bet is to swerve off the road, not into the other lane.

-If you are the victim of any of these types of crashes in Indiana, call the car accident attorneys at Keller and Keller.
+If you are the victim of any of these types of crashes, call the Indiana car accident lawyers at Keller and Keller.
 We know from experience what typically causes these crashes and how to prove another driver’s fault.
 Connect with us through the link on this page today.